children at the beach

 Other Things to Keep in Mind

 There are many reasons to take a long weekend trip.
-Some people choose to go so they can relax from a busy schedule, while others want a little adventure or time with friends.
-Whatever your reason for planning a weekend trip, keep these things in mind.
+Some people choose to go to relax from a busy schedule, while others want a little adventure or time with friends.
+Whatever reason you have for hitting the road, keep these things in mind.

 1. A weekend trip can be solitary or friend-filled.

-Decide if the weekend trip you need now is one that is best done alone or with a group.
-If you do choose to go with friends, make sure everyone is on board with the destination and the activities.
+Decide if the weekend trip you need now is best made alone or with a group.
+If you choose to go with friends, ensure everyone is on board with the destination and the activities.

 2. RV traveling is better with accessories.